 We need to know about changes that may affect your continence aids payment.

-Your health professional will work with you to make a plan for daily life that helps you manage your bladder or bowel problem.
+Your health professional will work with you to make a plan for daily life helping you manage your incontinence.

 We don’t supply or sell continence aids products.